soneight/capacity/README.md

 > Currenly 1 class is implemented: son8::capacity::Exponent

-Only tracks capacity and size (using only one variable), does not manage memory.
+- Only tracks capacity and size (using only one variable), does not manage memory.
+- Only works with unsigned integral types (default is std::size_t).

 ## Usage